What Truly Matters (1)

 From the random selection, it appears that there’s always the ‘regulars’ that are appearing.
 Kind of disappointed cos new faces always seemed to come and go or even never making it in but the regulars are staying.
 Just curious, how to be one of the ‘regulars’???
 I mean, if you don’t mind sharing.

 Thanks for taking the time to reply though.

-Speranza had wanted to reply in a more upfront way, something about the randomly selection but she didn’t.
-She wasn’t the type of people who would force someone to a corner, causing them a dead end.
+Speranza had wanted to reply in a more upfront way, something about the random selection but she didn’t.
+She wasn’t the type of person who would force someone to a corner, causing them a dead end.